sani4forever/Online-VideoPlayer-Trainee/README.md

 VK Video Trainee 🎥

 VK Video Trainee is an Android application for browsing and playing videos.
 It features a modern UI with a video list screen and a media player built using Media3 ExoPlayer.
-Videos are fetched from a remote API using Retrofit, and thumbnails are displayed with Coil or Glide, extracting frames if no thumbnail is provided.
+Videos are fetched from a remote API using Retrofit, and thumbnails are displayed with Glide, extracting frames if no thumbnail is provided.

 Features ✨